Kurdish militants wound Turkish soldiers in outpost attack

-TUNCELI, Turkey (Reuters) - Kurdish fighters attacked a military outpost in eastern Turkey on Friday, wounding two soldiers, security sources said, in a rare outbreak of violence 14 months after the militants’ leader declared a ceasefire as part of a peace process.
+TUNCELI, Turkey, May 16 (Reuters) - Kurdish fighters attacked a military outpost in eastern Turkey on Friday, wounding two soldiers, security sources said, in a rare outbreak of violence 14 months after the militants’ leader declared a ceasefire as part of a peace process.

 It was unclear how many fighters were involved or whether it marked an end to the ceasefire.